rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 One big difference with Python MapReduce is that we treat them **as a single dataset** when we are writing our Mapper.
 I will show you how just below.

+To start, let's upload these files to HDFS.

 {% highlight bash %}
 hdfs dfs -mkdir input